NickGowdy/SoapResponseDtoMapper/README.md

 ## Contact me

-If you want to contact me either send me a message on LinkedIn or to my [email address](nickgowdy87@gmail.com)
+If you want to contact me either send me a message on LinkedIn or to my email address: nickgowdy87@gmail.com